 The motor consists of an electrical circuit and a mechanical rotational circuit, connected by the Rotational Electromechanical Converter block.
-The electrical circuit consists of a Rotor Resistance block and an Inductance block L. It contains two electrical ports, corresponding to the V+ and V- electric terminals of the motor.
-The mechanical circuit contains a Rotational Friction block, Motor Inertia J, and two mechanical rotational ports, C and R, corresponding to the motor case and rotor, respectively.
+The electrical circuit consists of a Resistor block and an Inductor block.
+It contains two electrical ports, corresponding to the V+ and V- electric terminals of the motor.
+The mechanical circuit contains a Rotational Friction block, an Inertia block, and two mechanical rotational ports, C and R, corresponding to the motor case and rotor, respectively.
 Notice how the C and R ports of the Friction block and the Rotational Electromechanical Converter block are connected to the C and R ports of the motor, to preserve the correct direction of variables in the Physical Network.

-Double-click the Motor Current and RPM scopes to open them.
-During simulation, these windows display the motor current and shaft speed, respectively, as functions of time.
+Double-click the Motor RPM scope to open it.
+During simulation, this window displays the shaft speed as a function of time.

 In the toolbar of the model window, click to start the simulation.
 The Simscape solver evaluates the model, calculates the initial conditions, and runs the simulation.
 This process might take a few seconds.
 The message in the bottom-left corner of the model window provides the status.

-Examine the simulation results in the Motor Current and RPM scope windows.
+Examine the simulation results in the Motor RPM scope window.

 For the first 0.1 seconds, the motor has no external load, and the speed builds up to the no-load value.
 Then at 0.1 seconds, the stall torque is applied as a load to the motor shaft.
-Zooming in on the RPM and Motor Current scopes shows that the model matches the manufacturer parameters for no-load speed, no-load current, and stall torque.
+Zooming in on the Motor RPM scope shows that the model matches the manufacturer parameters for no-load speed and stall torque.

 Reduce the supply voltage to 1.25 volts (to simulate the battery running down) and vary the load torque to find the maximum torque at this reduced voltage.

-Double-click the 1.5V DC Voltage Source block.
+Double-click the DC Voltage Source block.
 Set Constant

 Run the simulation.
 Note the effect of reduced voltage on the no-load speed.

 Try varying the load torque to find the maximum torque at this reduced voltage.
-Double-click the Step source block, enter different final values for the input signal, and rerun the simulation.
+Open the Step Input subsystem and double-click the Step source block.
+Enter different final values for the input signal and rerun the simulation.

 The next illustration shows the simulation results for Final